Parents' Guide to The Hill

 Dorm parents define the rules and set the standards for good communal living.
 They are vigilant against bullying or any form of hazing.
 They should also be aware of anyone having difficulty with homesickness or exhibiting academic, social, or physical difficulty.
 See The Hill School Handbook for specific regulations concerning dormitory life.

-Prefects: Prefects are sixth form (senior) students who are elected by faculty and dorm parents to reside in dormitories with third form through sixth form students.
+Prefects: Prefects are fifth and sixth form students who are elected by faculty and dorm parents to reside in dormitory halls.
 A prefect serves as an assistant to the dorm parent and as an older brother or sister to the students on his or her hall.

 - The Hill School Campus Security team consists of 25 full- and part-time staff who provide 24/7/365 security coverage and transportation for our 150-acre campus and 750 residents.

 - Randal S. Doaty is Director of Safety, Security, and Transportation.
 Mr. Doaty is a former Chief of Police and has 25+ years of experience as a licensed private investigator and also 20+ years of service as an EMT in emergency medical services.
 Many of his staff also have police, fire, or emergency medical service experience.

 - The Hill School has maintained an outstanding record of safety and security.
 Mr. Doaty attributes the School’s excellent safety history to our supportive and collaborative campus atmosphere.

 - Student access cards provide access to some school buildings.
 This system replaced metal keys that can be lost or stolen.